Protecting Your Personal Financial Information

 - Protect your PINs and other passwords.
 Do not share your passwords or pins with anyone.
 Make sure your password is unique and difficult to guess.

 - Maintain appropriate security on your computers and other electronic devices.
 Make sure you secure your wireless network and protect your computers and electronic devices from viruses and spyware.
-Most major software companies regularly release updates or patches to their operating systems to repair security problems.
-You should keep your system and applications updated with the latest patches and releases.
-Installing a firewall is recommended.
+Most major software companies regularly release updates to address new security threats.
+You should keep your system and applications updated with the latest patches and releases by enabling automatic updates and making sure your security firewall is turned on.

 - Remember to protect your information when disposing of computers and other electronic devices.
 Your computers and other electronic devices may have a lot of sensitive information on them.
 It could be financial information like your account numbers or tax returns, or it could be personal information like email messages, text messages, voice mail or photos.
 When disposing of your old devices, it’s important to take steps to help ensure this information doesn’t end up in the hands of an identity thief.